authgear/authgear-server/docs/specs/oidc.md

   (TODO: on-behalf-of flow https://tools.ietf.org/html/rfc7523) (TODO: authenticate clients using client secret)

-### Session Token
+### App Session Token

 For mobile first-party clients, developer may want to 'transfer' the user session from the native app (obtained through OAuth protocol) to web UI.
-In this case, developer may use access token to exchange for a session token, which can be used to copy the user session to web user agent.
+In this case, developer may use refresh token to exchange for a one-time-use app session token, which can be used to open authenticated pages using the refresh token.

 First, the native app should perform authentication through standard OAuth flow to obtain an access token and refresh token.

-When the native app wants to copy the user session to web user agent, the native app may use the refresh token in the session token endpoint to obtain a session token:
+When the native app wants to copy the user session from app to web user agent, the native app may use the refresh token in the session token endpoint to obtain a one-time-use app session token:
 ```
 POST /oauth2/session-token HTTP/1.1
 Host: accounts.example.com
 Content-Type: application/json

-{"refresh_token":"<refresh token>","lifetime":3600}
+{"refresh_token":"<refresh token>"}

 ---
 HTTP/1.1 200 OK